Skip to content

 }

-It inherits all 8 CRUD methods from IRepository while adding an Exists method specific to the Product domain.
-Even when new domains are added, there’s no need to redefine CRUD signatures.
+It inherits all 13 methods (8 CRUD + 5 Specification) from IRepository while adding GetByIdIncludingDeleted, a method specific to the Product domain (e.g., for soft-deleted record retrieval).
+Even when new domains are added, there’s no need to redefine the standard signatures.

 The following table summarizes the key items covered in this chapter.